NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Challenges and Solutions.md

 processing with the need for real-time response.
 - Inaccurate translation leading to wrong medical answers -> MSEs will flag this and provide a feedback
+- Evaluation gets into an infinite regress: How do we evaluate the evaluation?

 ### Risks